 Is Risotto Hard To Make?

-This may sound strange, but risotto is one of my weeknight go-to meal options!
-I think there’s a misconception that risotto is hard to make and if you do make it, you’re bound to the stove stirring it constantly.
-This couldn’t be further from the truth!
-It definitely takes time, but no more so than chopping up vegetables and roasting them in the oven for 45 minutes.
-You do have to stir your rice to prevent it from sticking to the pan, however, when I make risotto I’m usually washing dishes and tidying up the kitchen in between stirring.
+It definitely takes some time, but no more than chopping up vegetables and roasting them in the oven for 45 minutes.
+You do have to stir your rice occasionally to prevent it from sticking to the pan.

-Looking For More Savory Breakfast & Brunch Recipes?
-Try:
+More Breakfast & Brunch Recipes

 - 4 cups chicken stock

-- 4 strips bacon thick cut, diced
+- 6 strips bacon, diced

 - 1 ½ cups Arborio rice

-- 1 cup dry Vermouth or dry white wine
+- 1 cup dry white wine

 - ¼ cup butter

-- 4 eggs
+- 4 large eggs

-- Preheat oven 400ºF.
+- Preheat the oven to 400ºF (205ºC).

-- Continue to add hot chicken stock, one ladleful at a time, until the rice is cooked al dente, about 30 minutes.
-You may not use all of the chicken stock.
-I like to begin to taste my rice for doneness once I’ve used 3 cups of chicken stock.
+- Add one ladle of hot chicken stock to the skillet.
+Cook the rice, stirring occasionally, until the stock is pretty much completely absorbed.
+Continue to repeat this process—adding one ladle of hot chicken stock and cooking until it's absorbed into the rice—until the rice is cooked al dente, about 30 minutes.
+You may not use all of the chicken stock!
+I begin to test my rice for doneness when I’ve used 3 cups of chicken stock.

 - When the rice is cooked to your liking, remove the skillet from the heat.
 Add the Parmesan cheese, butter, and chopped thyme.
 Stir everything together until well combined, and the cheese and butter have melted throughout the rice.